ionic-team/ionic-docs/src/pages/enterprise/identity-vault.md

 ### Features

-- Added [getPlugin](#identityvaultuser.getplugin) method which can be overridden in advanced use cases to provide custom implementations for PWA compatability etc.
+- Added [getPlugin](#identityvaultuser.getplugin) method which can be overridden in advanced use cases to provide custom implementations for PWA compatibility etc.

 ### Bug Fixes